Christianity in the United States: Great Awakening

 Evangelicalism is difficult to date and to define.
 Scholars have argued that, as a self-conscious movement, evangelicalism did not arise until the mid-17th century, perhaps not until the Great Awakening itself.
 The fundamental premise of evangelicalism is the conversion of individuals from a state of sin to a "new birth" through the preaching of the Word.
 The Great Awakening refers to a northeastern Protestant revival movement that took place in the 1730s and 1740s.

 The first generation of New England Puritans required that church members undergo a conversion experience that they could describe publicly.
 Their successors were not as successful in reaping harvests of redeemed souls.
 The movement began with Jonathan Edwards, a Massachusetts preacher who sought to return to the Pilgrims' strict Calvinist roots.
 British preacher George Whitefield and other itinerant preachers continued the movement, traveling across the colonies and preaching in a dramatic and emotional style.
 Followers of Edwards and other preachers of similar religiosity called themselves the "New Lights," as contrasted with the "Old Lights," who disapproved of their movement.
 To promote their viewpoints, the two sides established academies and colleges, including Princeton and Williams College.
 The Great Awakening has been called the first truly American event.

 The supporters of the Awakening and its evangelical thrust—Presbyterians, Baptists, and Methodists—became the largest American Protestant denominations by the first decades of the 19th century.
 By the 1770s, the Baptists were growing rapidly both in the north (where they founded Brown University), and in the South.
 Opponents of the Awakening or those split by it—Anglicans, Quakers, and Congregationalists—were left behind.

 The First Great Awakening of the 1740s increased religiosity in most of the colonies.
-By 1780 the percentage of adult colonists who formally held membership in a church was between 10-30%.
+By 1780 the percentage of adult colonists who formally held membership in a church was between 10 and 30%.
 North Carolina had the lowest percentage at about 4%, while New Hampshire and South Carolina were tied for the highest, at about 16%.
 Many others informally associated with the churches.